The easiest pudding tart there is! A quickly made cake base, vanilla pudding, and a topping of mixed fruit or berries.

-Place the cake base on a cake platter.
-When the pudding is cooler, slowly pour it onto the cake base.
-Let it set well on the cake before topping it with the fruit or berries.
+- Place the cake base on a cake platter.
+When the pudding is cooled, slowly pour it onto the cake base.
+Let it set well on the cake before topping it.

-To make the glaze follow the packet's instructions as well.
-That is: give the glaze powder to a small pot.
-Slowly add the water or diluted juice from the canned fruit (half juice, half water) while stirring all the time to avoid the formation of clumps.
+- Glaze: To make the glaze follow the packet's instructions as well.
+That is: place the glaze powder into a small pot.
+Slowly add the cold water or diluted juice from the canned fruit (half juice, half water) while stirring all the time to avoid clumps.
 Place the pot on the heat and bring to a boil stirring continuously.
-When it boils remove from the heat immediately.
+When it boils, remove it from the heat immediately.

 - Let set: Spread the glaze over the fruit using a spoon and starting in the middle of the cake.
 Let the glaze set completely before slicing the tart.

 - Alternatively, use jam.
 Place the jam into a small saucepan and heat gently until runny.
 Brush the fruit on the cake with the jam.
 Leave to dry.